 Postural kyphosis causes a hunchback appearance

-The most common type of kyphosis, postural kyphosis is recognizable by an exaggerated curve in the upper back that lends a humped, hunchback appearance.
+The most common type of kyphosis, postural kyphosis is recognizable by an exaggerated curve in the upper back that lends a humped, cognizable by an exaggerated curve in the upper back that lends a humped, hunchback appearance.

 The thoracic spine – the area spanning the base of the neck to the bottom of the rib cage (technically vertebrae T1 to T12) – should have a natural, gentle C-shaped curve between 40 and 60 degrees.
 However, excessive slouching stretches the muscles and ligaments that hold the thoracic spine in alignment.
 This exaggerates the natural C-shape into a rounded upper back.